wenwei202/caffe/README.md

 }
 ```
   - `block_group_decay` in `SolverParameter`: do NOT forget to configure global weight decay of group lasso regularization in the solver prototxt by setting `block_group_decay` (default value is 0)
   - Group Lasso regularization on each row or column can be specified by `block_group_lasso`.
-However, we also implemented (`kernel_shape_decay_mult` & `breadth_decay_mult` in `ParamSpec`) and (`kernel_shape_decay` & `breadth_decay`  in `SolverParameter`) to configure the coefficent of group Lasso regularization on row and column respectively.
+However, we also implemented (`kernel_shape_decay_mult` & `breadth_decay_mult` in `ParamSpec param`) and (`kernel_shape_decay` & `breadth_decay`  in `SolverParameter`) to configure the group Lasso regularization on row and column respectively.
   - `connectivity_mode` in `LayerParameter` can permanently prune zero-weighted connections: if you want to freeze the zero weights in the weight matrix, please use [connectivity_mode](/src/caffe/proto/caffe.proto#L362).
   - local [regularization_type](/src/caffe/proto/caffe.proto#L316) ("L1/L2") is supported for each `ParamSpec` (e.g. weights) in each layer.

-### Test/Evaluate sparsity-structured convolutional neural networks
+### Test/Evaluate sparsity-structured deep neural networks
-  - As atlas and openblas does not officially support sparse blas, please use mkl BLAS if you want to use the Compressed Sparse Row feature in CPU mode.
+Testing the SSL learned DNN is also simple by configuring prototxt (i.e. `conv_mode`).
+Note that ATLAS and OpenBLAS do not officially support sparse BLAS, please use mkl BLAS if you want to use the Compressed Sparse Row feature in CPU mode.
   - [conv_mode](/src/caffe/proto/caffe.proto#L637) in `ConvolutionParameter` configures the computation modality of convolution (GEMM, CSR or Concatenation).
 Following is an example to configure `deploy.prototxt` so that the matrix multiplication is operated by (sparse weight matrix) * (dense feature map matrix) (`LOWERED_CSRMM`), GEMM (`LOWERED_GEMM`) or Concatenation+GEMM (`LOWERED_CCNMM`):
 ```
 layer {